Jaiden Animations

-Jaiden Dittfach (born September 27, 1997; /de/) is an American YouTuber and animator known for her story-time animations channel, Jaiden Animations.
+Jaiden Dittfach (born September 27, 1997) is an American YouTuber and animator known for her story-time animations channel, Jaiden Animations.
 She makes videos on a variety of topics, spanning from personal life experiences to video game stories.

-Dittfach has been nominated for a total of six Streamy Awards.
-She won in the Animated category at the 10th Streamy Awards in 2020.
+Her main channel was founded in 2014, and as of September 2026, has over 15.3 million subscribers and 3.20 billion views.
+Nominated for a total of six Streamy Awards, she won in the Animated category in 2020.

 Early life

-Jaiden Dittfach was born on September 27, 1997, and grew up in Arizona, United States.
-She is partially of Japanese descent.
+Jaiden Dittfach was born on September 27, 1997, in the United States.
+Her parents are from Canada; her mother is of Japanese descent, and her father is white.

 Career

 Dittfach created her YouTube channel in February 2014, when she was 16 years old.
-Prior to publishing her own videos, Dittfach animated for other YouTuber channels, including iHasCupquake.
+Prior to publishing her own videos, Dittfach did work for other YouTube channels, including creating animations for iHasCupquake.
 In 2016 and 2017, Dittfach's channel started trending on the website, becoming more prominent to bigger audiences.
-Dittfach mainly uploads animated YouTube videos that tell stories about her personal life.
-Her videos have occasionaly discussed subjects such as anxiety and depression.
+She uploads animated YouTube videos that tell stories about her personal life.
+Her videos have occasionally discussed subjects such as anxiety, her eating disorder, depression, and other more serious topics.
 She also creates videos centered on her travels and video games, such as Pokémon.

 In December 2017, Dittfach's animated character appeared in YouTube Rewind: The Shape of 2017, the first YouTube Rewind installment to include YouTube animators.
 In 2018, her character again appeared in the following installment, Everyone Controls Rewind.
 Her appearance was positively received by viewers for including a reference to PewDiePie's chair; at the time, he was the most-subscribed YouTuber and was controversially excluded from the video.
 In September 2018, she also received a nomination in the Animated category for the 8th Streamy Awards.

 In March 2019, Dittfach participated in an airsoft gun tournament organized by YouTuber MrBeast and sponsored by game developer Electronic Arts.
 The event, organized in order to promote the release of Apex Legends, featured 36 players, all of whom were prominent YouTube influencers.
-Dittfach's team, which also included TheOdd1sOut and Anthony Padilla, ended up winning $100,000 in one of two rounds of the competition, with Dittfach herself firing the winning shot.
+Dittfach's team, which also included TheOdd1sOut and Anthony Padilla, ended up winning $100,000 in one of two rounds of the competition, with Dittfach firing the winning shot.
 In December 2020, she won at the 10th Streamy Awards in the Animated category.